satra124/emco-base-test/docs/design/emco-design.md

 The orchestrator creates a new AppContext which includes all the desired resources after update/migrate.
 Rsync update gRPC is called with two AppContexts.
 The first is the Initial AppContext which must be in the instantiated state.
 The second is the Update AppContext.
 The Update happens in two phases.

-The first phase is the deletion phase.
+The first phase is the Instantiation phase.
+This event takes two AppContexts: The first is the Update AppContext and the seconds is the Initial AppContext.
 The difference between the two AppContexts is captured.
-All resources that are not in the Update AppContext are marked for deletion (by setting skip=false).
-After that, terminate is invoked for the AppContext.
-All resources marked with skip=false are deleted including apps, clusters, and individual resources.
-At this stage nothing is deleted if the number of Initial and Update AppContext apps, clusters, and resources match.

-At the end of the deletion phase a new event called UpdateModifyEvent is enqueued in the AppContext Queue.
-This is an internal event which is treated the same as other events.
-This event also takes two AppContexts: The first is the Update AppContext and the seconds is the Initial AppContext.
-This division ensures that any new event that comes for the Update AppContext will also be honored in the order received.
-Again, a difference between the two AppContexts is captured.
 All resources that need to be modified are marked with skip=false.
 All new apps, clusters that are added will be marked as skip=false.
 A byte level comparison between the resources in the two AppContexts is made.
 If differences are found, then that resource is applied.

-Instantiate is called for the Update AppContext.
-All resources marked skip=false will be modified or installed.
-This ensures any new apps, clusters, resources or modified resources are applied to the clusters.
+At the end of the Instantiation phase a new event called UpdateDeleteEvent is enqueued in the AppContext Queue.
+This is an internal event which is treated the same as other events.
+This event also takes two AppContexts: The first is the Initial AppContext and the seconds is the Update AppContext.
+This division ensures that any new event that comes for the Update AppContext will also be honored in the order received.
+Again, a difference between the two AppContexts is captured.
+All resources marked with skip=false are deleted including apps, clusters, and individual resources.
+At this stage nothing is deleted if the number of Initial and Update AppContext apps, clusters, and resources match.

 Update also waits for the clusters to be ready just like other operations.